07akioni/css-render/README.md

 `css-render` is a library focusing on using JS to generate CSS at client side in a flexible and extensible way.

 It can
-1. Reduce your CSS bundle size if there're many styles generated in a duplicate logics.
+1. Reduce your CSS bundle size if there're many styles generated in duplicate logic.
-2. Generate styles dynamically based on JS variables (which can styling `::before` more easliy than inline style).
+2. Generate styles dynamically based on JS variables (which can styling something like `::before` or `:hover` more easliy than inline style).
 3. Reuse of style generation logic in JS.

 ## Get Started